This is the third and last of three pieces in which I will be addressing issues that commonly arise in relation to the meaning of the Eucharist:

 Holy Communion is ortho-praxia, right practice in terms of worship and formative for right practice in terms of Christian living. (p.164)

 And not without reason.
-Comparative approaches, by definition, bracket out the ultimate truth claims of the theologians in order to give equally sympathetic attention to all the various religious ‘realities’ that constitute their object of study.
-Theologians could claim, no doubt legitimately, that such ideational neutrality precludes even the possibility of any one of these ‘realities’ being more ‘real’ than the others.
+Comparative approaches to religion, almost by definition, bracket out the ultimate truth claims dear to theologians in order to give equally sympathetic attention to all the various religious ‘realities’ that constitute their object of study.
+Theologians could reasonably object that that this ideational neutrality precludes even the possibility of any one of these ‘realities’ being more ‘real’ than the others.

-Needless to say, such failure of dialogue between theology and the comparatively-orientated disciplines has had its part in ensuring that our questions have largely remained unaddressed – at least, by anyone sympathetic to the goals of Christian theology.
+Needless to say, the resulting failure of dialogue between theology and comparatively-orientated disciplines has contributed to ensuring that the questions articulated above have remained largely unaddressed – at least, by anyone sympathetic to Christianity.

 The unusual case of F.C.N.
 Hicks

-There are, in fact, some very good reasons.
+Yet, there are good reasons why, despite its early date, Hicks’ work merits our attention.
 For a start, Hicks has had few, if any, successors – such is the gulf between theology and anthropology already alluded to.
-But, perhaps more importantly, we see in the impact of Robertson-Smith’s work on Hicks (and, prior to Hicks, on the sociologist Emile Durkheim), if not quite the emergence of social anthropology itself, then at least the dawning of an intuition that was to lie at the core of the future discipline.
+Still more importantly, however, we see in the impact of Robertson-Smith’s work on Hicks (and, prior to Hicks, on the sociologist Emile Durkheim), if not quite the emergence of social anthropology itself, then at least the dawning of an intuition that was to lie at the core of the future discipline.
 This was the idea of religion as a ‘social’ phenomenon, and the means of what anthropologists have since learnt to call social reproduction.
-The latter concept – which I shall define below, but whose general meaning will become plain from my exposition of Hicks’ ideas – is absolutely formative of Hicks’ understanding of sacrifice (though he doesn’t himself use the term).
-Moreover, its application to the Eucharist blazes a trail (though a sadly neglected one) for a potential theological engagement with the approach to religion still embodied in the discipline of social anthropology.
+Though Hicks himself does not use the term, the underlying concept of social reproduction (which I shall define below, but whose general meaning will emerge from my exposition of Hicks’ ideas) was absolutely formative for Hicks’ understanding of sacrifice.
+Moreover, his application of it to the Eucharist blazes a trail (still sadly neglected) for a potential theological engagement with the approach to religion still embodied in the discipline of social anthropology.

 In the absence of any more recent theological forays into this domain, we shall therefore adopt Hick’s study as our point of departure.